Neelakurinji123/gpsadd2exif/README.md

 # gpsadd2exif
-A tiny tool for adding GPS info to jpeg image tag (EXIF) using GPX data.
+A tiny tool for adding GPS info to jpeg image tag (EXIF) with a GPX data.

 ## Prerequisites
 ```